ynloultratech/graphql-bundle/doc/content/07_Advanced/03_Endpoints.md

 All operations and object without specific `endpoints` only will be available in `admin_user` and `admin_system` endpoints.

-> NOTE! default endpoint works as a security layer to avoid expose objects and operations accidentally.
+>>> Default endpoint can works as a security layer to avoid expose objects and operations accidentally.
 Is recommended always define the most restricted endpoint as your default endpoint.